shivasankarka/hdf5-mojo/README.md

 # hdf5-mojo

-High-level HDF5 bindings for Mojo — read and write HDF5 files using a clean, ergonomic API built on top of the HDF5 C library.
+High-level HDF5 bindings for Mojo — read and write HDF5 files using a clean, ergonomic API that wraps the HDF5 C library.

 ## Motivation
 I'm currently porting several scientific-computation libraries to Mojo for my own research.
 HDF5 is widely used in my field and is a big dependency of one of the projects I'm porting (look out for that one :)).
 So I decided to write bindings for it.